Pretenders Who Claim to Treat Aggressive Dogs, Buyer Beware

 Much of my business is built on reviewing and addressing the mess some of these techniques cause.
 Unfortunately for all involved, the damage done by these contraindicated techniques can be so pervasive in some cases that undoing it becomes an extremely challenging and long-term project for all involved.

-If you have a dog that is presenting with any form of aggression, please engage an independently certified and qualified dog behavior consultant, behavior specialist or behaviorist to guide you through the process of improving you and your dog’s life.
+If you have a dog that is presenting with any form of aggression, please engage a qualified and experienced canine behavior specialist.
+A specialist in dog aggression who uses positive, science-based techniques to help improve the lives of both you and your dog.